WouterLagerwerf/laravel-pg-tenancy/@pg-tennancy/README.md

 ## Programmatic Tenant Creation (Sign-up)

 Preferred flow: create a User, then create a Team for that user.
-The package will provision the tenant schema via the Team observer.
+The package provisions the tenant schema via the Team observer and automatically runs tenant migrations.

 ```php
 use PgTenancy\Models\Team;